Who doesn't love The Golden Girls (1985-1992)?

 Paula Kelly as Haitian housekeeper “Marguerite Brown” in “The Housekeeper” (October 17, 1987)

-Scandalously underused actress and accomplished dancer Paula Kelly (b.
-October 21, 1943) has a juicy, flashy role in “Marguerite,” a Haitian housekeeper whose sloppy work leads the ladies to regretfully fire her.
+Scandalously underused actress and accomplished dancer Paula Kelly (October 21, 1942-February 8, 2020) has a juicy, flashy role in “Marguerite,” a Haitian housekeeper whose sloppy work leads the ladies to regretfully fire her.
 Some cryptic words from the departing duster make the women fear that she's placed a voodoo spell on her, and several unfortunate occurrences only bolster that harebrained belief.

 Kelly did GG in the years following a short stint on Night Court (1984-1992) in 1984 and on a harrowing Season 4 episode of St. Elsewhere (1982-1988) in which her character and David Morse's (b.
 October 11, 1953) are raped during a prison riot.